wavemotion-dave/A5200DS/readme.md

 Two Flavors :
 ----------
 * The normal a5200ds.nds file will run on an original DS (Lite/Phat) as well as the DSi (or 2DS, 3DS / XL/LL).
-* The special a5200dsi.nds file is optmized to run bankswitching on a DSi and will be 10-15% slower when running in standard DS mode.
+* The special a5200dsi.nds file uses a different way of fetching memory that is 10% slower on non-bankswitch carts (which is almost all games available) but is an order of magnitude faster when it comes to bankswitching carts (anything bigger than 32K).
+The DSi can afford the 10% hit on normal carts to gain this blaxing speed on bankswitching.
 This build will run the mighty Bosconian port (128K AtariMax version) at full speed with the new bankswitch handling.

 Missing :
 ---------